Workshops

 Rupprecht S. Baur

-Many foreign language teachers who come into contact with Suggestopedia have the desire to learn more about the procedures and basics of Suggestopedia.
+Many foreign language teachers who come into contact with suggestopedia wish to learn more about the methods and principles of suggestopedia.
 This desire is based on the fact

-- that suggestopedia has the reputation of combining particularly effective teaching and learning procedures and promises "learning without stress",
+- that suggestopedia has a reputation for combining particularly effective teaching and learning methods and promises "learning without stress",

-- that Suggestopedia has remained open to new developments and insights, so that it can be seen as a reservoir of creative ideas for the design of teaching and learning processes.
+- that suggestopedia has remained open to new developments and insights, so that it can be seen as a reservoir of creative ideas for designing teaching and learning processes.

-In the first part of the workshop, the participants get to know Suggestopedia in the form of a self-experience with a foreign language they are not familiar with.
-The different presentation phases, in which nonverbal and paraverbal forms of expression, music and relaxation and learner-activating exercises are used, give the participants a clear idea of the method and its procedures.
+In the first part of the workshop, the workshop participants learn about suggestopedia in the form of a self-experience with a foreign language that is unfamiliar to them.
+The various presentation phases, in which non-verbal and paraverbal forms of expression, music and relaxation and learner-activating exercises are used, give the participants a clear idea of the method and its procedures.

-In a second part, creative exercises are carried out (in German), which offer suggestions on how the suggestopaedic procedures can also be used in the classroom with advanced learners.
+In a second part, creative exercises are carried out (in German) which offer suggestions on how the suggestopedic methods can also be used in lessons with advanced learners.

-Experiences in foreign language teacher training have shown that suggestopedia stimulates the examination of foreign language learning processes and motivates to expand one's own repertoire of actions.
-This is also the goal of this workshop.
+Experience in foreign language teacher training has shown that suggestopedia encourages students to engage with foreign language learning processes and motivates them to expand their own repertoire of activities.
+This is also the aim of this workshop.

 Literature: